Air quality hits unhealthy levels in northern part of Singapore

 - 65 in the central region

-According to NEA's website, isolated to scattered hotspots were detected over much of the sub-region on Saturday.
+According to the latest weather and haze situation update on NEA's website at about 6pm on Saturday, isolated to scattered hotspots were detected over much of the sub-region on Saturday.

 "Thin to moderate smoke haze was observed over much of the sub-region, with dense smoke haze observed over Myanmar, Thailand and Cambodia.
-However, in areas with cloud cover, the full extent of the smoke haze could not be fully discerned," said NEA's website.
+However, in areas with cloud cover, the full extent of the smoke haze could not be fully discerned," said NEA on the website.

 "Most of the air quality stations in the central parts of the Mekong sub-region reported 'Unhealthy' air quality values, with a few in the northeastern Thailand and its central highland regions reporting 'Very Unhealthy' air quality," it added.